 Create a cosmic connection between your body and nature at Charles MacInerney’s monthly free full moon yoga class.
 Locations always vary, but the dates are simple: whenever the moon is full, your body is called to the mat.

 You keep hearing about it, but still have no idea what The Box, WODs, or AMRAPs are?
 Then check out one of the free, monthly community classes at CrossFit Central.
 With locations in downtown and North Austin, there’s every reason to become a part of this cult classic.
 You might just hit a new PR.

 Every Monday night Austin running enthusiasts are invited to get down on a three- to six-mile run in North Hills.
 Paces range from beginner to elite, so regardless of your experience if you enjoy getting your running jaunt on, you’ll fit right in.

 Eastsiders rejoice!
 Your favorite coffeehouse also offers free yoga at 8am every Monday through Friday.
+You don’t even need to bring a mat — just show up.
 If you clear your mind and energize your body at these classes, you might not even need that caffeine fix after all.

-If you consider yourself an early bird or need to find a way to become one, Project Austin is for you.
-The project is simple.
-They’re going to invite you to workout with them three times per week at 6am.
-It’s not that crazy…it is a little weird though (as Austin should be).
-This tight-knit group of all abilities and backgrounds meets Mondays at the Pfluger Bridge, Wednesdays at the State Capitol steps, and Fridays at the Federal Courthouse steps (by Republic Square Park).
+If you consider yourself an early bird or need to find a way to become one, November Project Austin is for you.
+Formerly NP pledge Project Austin, they’re the real deal now.
+And they’re going to invite you to workout with them two times per week at 6am.
+It’s not that crazy… it is a little weird though (as Austin should be).
+This tight-knit group of all abilities and backgrounds meets Wednesdays at the State Capitol steps, and Fridays at the Federal Courthouse steps (by Republic Square Park).

 We’ll keep you up to date on all things health, fitness and local food in Austin.